Police and protesters clash in Indian capital over citizenship law

 Modi told a rally for a state election on Tuesday that his political rivals were trying to mislead students and others to stir up protests.

-“This is guerrilla politics, they should stop doing this.”
+“This is guerrilla politics, they should stop doing this,” Modi said.

-Additional reporting by Stephanie Nebehay in GENEVA and Promit Mukherjee in MUMBAI; Writing by Sanjeev Miglani; Editing by Robert Birsel and Giles Elgood
+Additional reporting by Stephanie Nebehay in GENEVA, Promit Mukherjee in MUMBAI and Subrata Nag Choudhury in KOLKATA; Writing by Sanjeev Miglani; Editing by Angus MacSwan